 ---Walt Whitman

-Hi, I'm Richard Wise.
-I've authored four books, five if you include the second edition of my Secrets Of The Gem Trade, The Connoisseur's Guide.
+Hi, my name is Richard Wise.
+I've authored four books, five if you include the second edition of my Secrets Of The Gem Trade, The Connoisseur's Guide to Gemstones.
 I write about what interests me and I have many interests.
-Hemingway advised young authors to, "write what you know," and although I'm not young, I do that, sort of.
+Ernest Hemingway advised young authors to, "write what you know," and although I'm not young, I do that, sort of.

 My second book, The French Blue (2009), focused, once again, on the gem trade.
-It is a historical novel t traces the real adventures of a 17th-century French gem dealer, Jean Baptiste Tavernier, and tells the mostly true backstory of the Hope Diamond.
+It is a historical novel that traces the amazing true adventures of a 17th-century French gem dealer, Jean Baptiste Tavernier, and his great love Madelaine.
+It tells the mostly true backstory of the Hope Diamond.
 Called "a fine piece of historical fiction" by The Historical Novel Society, The French Blue won a 2011 International Book Award.